tonysamperi/js-utils/README.md

 * **Tony Samperi** - *Initial work* - [TonySamperi](https://github.com/TonySamperi)

-See also the list of [contributors](https://github.com/tonysamperi/js-utils/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details